 If you use the Rich Text Editor on a blog that's installed in a subdirectory, and drag a newly uploaded image into the editor field, the image may vanish a couple seconds later.
 This is due to a problem with TinyMCE (the rich text editor) not getting enough information during the drag operation to construct the path to the image or other file correctly.
 The solution is to NOT drag uploaded images into the editor.
 Instead, click and hold on the image and select Send to Editor.

 Although WordPress is very easy to install, you can use one of the one-click autoinstallers typically available from hosting companies.
-The most popular autoinstallers, APS, Cloudron, Fantastico, Installatron, and Softaculous are described here.
+The most popular autoinstallers, WordPress Toolkit, Cloudron, Fantastico, Installatron, and Softaculous are described here.

 Cloudron is a smartserver on which you can install web apps like WordPress.
 You can install WordPress into a custom domain and each installation gets a free SSL cert, is backed up and kept up-to-date automatically.